NiccoloCase/Spring-AI-Test/readme.md

 ## Dataset

-Dataset sourced from Kaggle: ~1200 IELTS essays annotated with band scores and evaluation criteria.
+Dataset sourced from Kaggle:

 - [IELTS Writing Scored Essays Dataset on Kaggle](https://www.kaggle.com/datasets/mazlumi/ielts-writing-scored-essays-dataset)
-- Essays from Task 1 and Task 2
+- 1200 IELTS essays from Task 1 and Task 2 annotated with band scores and examiner feedback
+- Used for similarity-based retrieval
+- A preprocessing was carried out to filter only Task 1, extract the main topic of each essay, and improve the overall text formatting.

 ---